 Where Does Black Hills Energy Provide Service?

 Before unpacking your kitchen, you need to verify whether this provider actually covers your new neighborhood.
-If you find yourself asking, “Is Black Hills Energy gas or electric?” the answer depends entirely on your specific zip code.
+If you find yourself asking, “Is Black Hills Energy natural gas or electric?” the answer depends entirely on your specific zip code.
 They supply natural gas, electricity, or sometimes both to over a million customers across the Midwest and West.
 You can check the official Black Hills Energy service area map online to confirm the exact utilities available at your address.
 If your new address isn’t recognized in the online portal, it may be because you are moving into a newly constructed home or the address was listed differently by the county, requiring a quick phone call to their support team to manually verify the location.

-The company currently operates across the following eight states, serving major regional hubs:
+The company currently operates across the following eight states, serving major regional hubs.

 - Arkansas (including Fayetteville)